Coxsackievirus Infections

 1) Serologic tests: Specific IgM antibodies appear in blood 1 to 3 days after symptom onset and are detectable for 2 to 3 months.
 IgG antibodies can be detected within 7 to 10 days of infection and circulate in the host’s body for lifetime.

-2) Culture and molecular studies: Material: stool, cerebrospinal fluid, and pharyngeal smears.
+2) Culture and molecular studies: Specimens: stool, cerebrospinal fluid, and pharyngeal smears.
 These investigations are helpful in establishing epidemic outbreaks.
 In clinical practice molecular studies have been increasingly used (reverse transcriptase–polymerase chain reaction [RT-PCR]).
 In myocarditis the diagnosis can be confirmed based on PCR testing of an endomyocardial biopsy specimen.

 Diagnostic Criteria